Rixter21/ofo-redo/design.md

 - **Responsive Design**: Optimized for all screen sizes from mobile to desktop
 - **Performance-First**: Minimizing load times and optimizing for core web vitals
 - **Accessibility**: Following WCAG guidelines for inclusive user experience
+- **Security-Focused**: Implementing best practices for web security
+- **Production-Ready**: Designed for reliability, scalability, and maintainability in production

 ## Technology Stack